PistachioPony/gamesparks-docs/MARKDOWN/Documentation/NoSQL Explorer.md

 * *Sort* : The JSON representation of the sort for the query:
   * To sort by userName in ascending order the following JSON should be used {"userName" : 1}
 * *Fields*: Allows you to limit the fields that are returned in the results:
-  * This is useful for collections with large document.
+  * This is useful for Collections with large document.
   * To limit the results to only contain the userName and displayName the following JSON should be used : {"userName" : 1, "displayName" : 1}.
 1 indicates inclusion and 0 indicates exclusion for a field.
 You cannot mix inclusion and exclusion in a single query.
 * *Skip / Limit* : The number of documents to skip, useful for paging in combination with limit:
   * To get the 3rd page of 10 documents per page, use skip=20 and limit=10.
   * The maximum that the limit value can be set to for finds is 1000.
 * *Explain* button : Enter your query and click this button to get information about the query returned into the *Output* panel.
-You can review and analyse this information to optimize your query.
+You can review and analyze this information to optimize your query.
 * *Export* button : The *Find* tab allows you to export the results to a local file.
 Set up your query as normal and press the *Export* button.
 The maximum that the limit value can be set to for exports is 10000.

 ### Count